 But Power Rangers right now does not do that.
 Especially when it refuses to even try to put together a cohesive season-long story or give its characters actual development.
 Or even worse, rely only on pandering to those old fans with rose-tinted spectacles who may be old enough to be buying toys for their kids.

-If we need to take a look into things -- the problem is an OVERDOSE of Ranger History Lessons.
+Tthe problem is an OVERDOSE of Ranger History Lessons.
 I watched Mighty Morphin' Once and Always and said, "Okay, the problem is that Power Rangers still relies on its success in the 1990s."
 I could compare that to still using OBSOLETE 1990s software and stuff.
 Mighty Morphin' was still shiny and new when it became a monster hit.
 However, a franchise needs to evolve and not get stuck with, "Okay, let's just live in our past successes."
 Living in past successes is certainly a SUCCESS KILLER in the present.
 It's okay to have Ranger History Lessons DURING anniversaries or a few episodes.
 However, I feel the Ranger History Lessons are basically overused.
 It's like having too much salt or too much sugar.
 It becomes JUNK because it's in EXCESS!

-I confess I was excited to see what Hasbro could've done with Power Rangers Beast Morphers.
+I was excited to see what Hasbro could've done with Power Rangers Beast Morphers.
 Instead, it ends up crashing down as a show with TOO MANY RANGER HISTORY LESSONS.
 Today, the Power Rangers franchise is still throwing back to the VERY FIRST SEASON.
 It's disappointing that this happened.
 Back then, I remember actually enjoying the Power Rangers Lightspeed Rescue game and the Power Rangers Time Force game on the PSX.
 They're not the best but they were enjoyable for their time.
 It was that time when Power Rangers started to move beyond Mighty Morphin'.
 So really, what's the excuse of still banking on the first season?
 Not a good way to evolve!